lucatorella/SwiftAutoLayout/README.md

 **Pin edges**

-Do you want to pin the edges of a view to the edges of the superview?
+With SwiftAutolayout it's easy to pin view edges to its superview.

 ```
 superview.addConstraints(myView.pinEdgesToSuperview())
+superview.addConstraints(myView.pinEdgesToSuperview(20))
 ```

 **Sizes**

-Do you want to set constraints for width and height?
+With SwiftAutolayout it's easy to create width and height constraints

 ```
+let size = CGSize(10,10)
 superview.addConstraints(myView.constraintSize(size))
 ```

-Do you want to match the width of a view to the width of another view?
+With SwiftAutolayout it's easy to match the width of a view to the width of another view?

 ```
 superview.addConstraints(myView.matchDimension(.Width, otherView: myOtherView))